This site requires a more recent version of Adobe Flash Player to function properly.

 There is quite a difference between fee per subscriber for Time Warner Cable's pay-TV and broadband subscribers.
 Time Warner Cable is making on average $66 per month from its pay-TV subscribers compared to $46 per month for broadband subscribers.
 This $66 figure excludes on-demand and DVR services and would be much higher if they were included.

 Migration to digital platform

-Time Warner Cable is shifting to a digital platform and is increasing the number of attractive introductory offers as an incentive for analog subscribers to upgrade to digital cable.
-Time Warner Cable benefits by migrating customers to digital services quickly since it frees up significant delivery bandwidth by eliminating the analog service.
-Moreover digital services offer higher profits for Comcast, compared with analog TV services.
+Time Warner Cable has shifted to a digital platform from analog platform used earlier.
+It has benefited by migrating customers to digital services, since it frees up significant delivery bandwidth by eliminating the analog service.
+Moreover digital services offer higher profits for Time Warner Cable, compared with analog TV services.